abhinav5481/Social-Ape/README.md

 ![Dashboard](https://github.com/abhinav5481/Social-Ape/blob/master/images/sa_dashboard.png)

 ## Edit your profile details
 User profile like bio, location, and website link of the user can be edited by user from the right panel of the dashboard.
-User can also change their 'display picture'.
+User can also change their 'Display Picture'.
 ![editProfile](https://github.com/abhinav5481/Social-Ape/blob/master/images/sa_edit_details.png)
 ![edited profile](https://github.com/abhinav5481/Social-Ape/blob/master/images/sa_edited_details.png)

 ## Like & Comment on Scream
-Each post has like & comment button (inspired by instagram) the interface would also show the total count of likes & comments.
+Each post has like & comment button (inspired by instagram).
+The interface would also show the total count of likes & comments.
 ![like & Comment](https://github.com/abhinav5481/Social-Ape/blob/master/images/sa_like_comment_delete.png)

 ## Post a new Scream
-To post a new Scream, click on 'new scream' symbol, write your scream and post it.
+To post a new Scream, click on 'new Scream' symbol, write your scream and post it.
 Now your Scream is live and other users can read it, like it if they want to and share their views on your scream through comments.
 ![New Scream](https://github.com/abhinav5481/Social-Ape/blob/master/images/sa_newPost.png)

 ## Read all comments